 Article 2: Membership

-2.1 Membership requirements.
-Any Missouri resident who is in agreement with the 10 key values covered in the Statement of Purpose, strives to support and uphold the work of the KC-HOA Chapter and is not a member of another Green local, may pay annual dues of $20 and thereby participate as an active member of the KC-HOA Chapter.
-Annual dues shall begin at the August general meeting.
+Any Missouri resident (documented or undocumented) who is 16 years of age or older and is in agreement with the 10 key values, strives to support and uphold the work of the Green Party of Kansas City Missouri, and is not a member of another political party or Green local chapter, may pay annual dues and thereby participate as an active member of the Green Party of Kansas City Missouri.

-Subsidized dues are available individuals who are unable to pay the full $20 dues, at the discretion of the Treasurer, and according to state law.
+Members shall determine their own level of dues based on income or ability to pay, the honor system, and state and federal law.
+The minimum dues required to be a KC-HOA member are $12/year, or $1/month.
+Subsidized dues are available to individuals who are unable to pay the full $12 dues, at the discretion of the Treasurer and according to state and federal law.

 - Another active member presents written cause at a GM, and